 Usually, either four or eight neighbours are used so that β has this dimension.
-The original Ising model held β_j constant so that the probability just depends on the total number of neighbours and not on where they are located.
+The original Ising model held β_j constant so that the probability just depends on the total sum $(\sum{j\neq i} y_j)$ of neighbours and not on where they are located.

 In spite of the complex normalizing constant, this model can be estimated by the techniques of Chapter 3 (see also Lindsey, 1995b, pp. 129-132).
 For example, the simplest model, for total number of neighbours, can be estimated from a cross-tabulation of an indicator of presence at each point by number of neighbours.
-Then, the Poisson regression has the model where C is the binary indicator for each point.
-The one with four neighbours would require tabulation of the 2^5 table of all possible combinations of presence at a point with these neighbours, giving the Poisson regression, where the four letters are binary indicators for a neighbour in the four directions.
+Then, the Poisson regression has the model where C is the binary indicator (-1/1) for each point and SUM is the sum of the four neighbouring values.
+The one with four different neighbours requires tabulation of the 25 table of all possible combinations of presence at a point with these neighbours, giving the Poisson regression, where the four letters are binary indicators (-1/1) for a neighbour in the four directions.
 Notice how the main effects for number or for the directions are not included in the model.
 If they were, we would have a multivariate "distribution" for each point and its neighbours whereby each point would be included five times.

-$\mathtt{C} + \mathtt{C} \cdot \mathtt{NUMBER}$
+$\mathtt{C} + \mathtt{C} \cdot \mathtt{SUM}$